tanyaweaver/python-dev-accelerator/_sources/assignments/project_06_wireframe_end.txt

 Submitting Your Work
 ====================

-If you have created wireframes online, please submit a link to them (in progress is fine, they need not be complete yet).
+If you have created wireframes online, please submit a link to them.

 If you have created pen-and-paper wireframes, take a quick picture of them and upload that.